software-students-fall2024/2-web-app-rbf/README.md

 ### Step 4.
 Set Up The Environment File
 * The environment file contains sensitive information that is needed to run the web app.
 This is information like the server name, server identifier, the secret key, and other environment variables.
-For this sensitive file was sent to the graders and admins.
+For this project, the environemnt file was sent to the graders and admins.

 1. Download the environment file
 2. Move the .env file to the main directory of the web app